-The Company's redeemable convertible preferred shares have been classified as temporary or mezzanine equity on the accompanying consolidated balance sheets in accordance with U.S. GAAP for the classification and measurement of redeemable securities as the Series A and Series B Preferred Stock are contingently redeemable at the option of the holder for reasons outside of the Company's control.
-As of December 31, 2017, there has been no accretion of the redeemable convertible preferred shares to redemption value as at that date the shares are not redeemable or probable of being redeemed.
+The Company's redeemable convertible preferred shares were classified as temporary or mezzanine equity on the accompanying consolidated balance sheets in accordance with U.S. GAAP for the classification and measurement of redeemable securities as the Series A and Series B Preferred Stock were contingently redeemable at the option of the holder for reasons outside of the Company's control.
+As of December 31, 2017, there were no accretion of the redeemable convertible preferred shares to redemption value as at that date the shares were not redeemable or probable of being redeemed.